 6. Warehouseman to give notice of lien to people with interest in goods

-(1) The warehouseman shall within 3 months after the date of the deposit of the goods give notice of the lien —
+(1) The warehouseman must, within 3 months after the date of the deposit of goods with the warehouseman, give notice of the lien on the goods to a person if —

-(a) to a person who has before the expiration of 2 months after the date of the deposit of the goods served upon the warehouseman a notice in the prescribed form of his claim to be the owner of the goods or of an interest in them, and a person of whose interest in them the warehouseman has received notice as prescribed; and
+(a) the goods are of, or greater than, the value prescribed under the Criminal and Found Property Disposal Act 2006 section 33(1)(a); and

-(b) to the grantee of a bill of sale —
+(b) one of the following applies —

-(i) which relates to the goods; and

-(ii) which was granted by the person depositing the goods or by any other person of whose interest in the goods the warehouseman has knowledge; and

-(iii) which was registered in accordance with the Bills of Sale Act 1899, prior to the date of the deposit of the goods; and

-(iv) which has not become null and void or in respect of which a satisfaction has not been registered;

-and
+(i) the person has an interest in the goods in relation to which a registration was made under the Personal Property Securities Act 2009 (Commonwealth) before the deposit of the goods and the registration is in effect;

-(c) to any other person of whose interest in the goods the warehouseman at any time before the expiration of 2 months after the date of the deposit of the goods has knowledge.
+(ii) the person has an interest in the goods that the warehouseman is aware of at any time before the expiration of 2 months after the deposit of the goods.

 (2) The notice shall be in the prescribed form and shall contain —